nest/nest-simulator/pynest/examples/Potjans_2014/README.rst

 .. important::

    The microcircuit model does not run correctly on a single virtual process.
-This means The number of threads must be greater than 1.
+This means the number of threads must be greater than 1.
 You can either increase the number of MPI processes or set ``local_num_threads`` to a value > 1.